 - All transfers

 This evening, check in to your hotel in the historic port town of St. Malo.
 As early as the Middle Ages, St. Malo controlled the flow of boat traffic in both directions: from the sea to the River Rance and vice versa.
 Holding such power went to the heads of its rulers, who for three years declared St. Malo its own country—not subject to France, nor even Brittany.
-After a Welcome Drink at the hotel, you’ll have a chance to experience the realm they created tonight when you enjoy dinner on your own.
+You’ll have a chance to experience the realm they created tonight when you enjoy dinner on your own.
 If you like seafood, you’ll be especially well-rewarded, as St. Malo has the greatest concentration of seafood restaurants in Europe.

 After breakfast, embark upon a walking tour with a local guide to discover all that St. Malo has to offer within its ancient walls.
 A highlight of your discoveries will be a visit to the home of a corsair.
 The corsairs attacked the vessels of other nations, often plundering some or all of their bounty, but the corsairs weren’t officially pirates because they had letters of authorization from the King of France himself.
 Building elaborate mansions (including one the size of a city block) to display their wealth, the corsairs were truly a class unto themselves, as you’ll discover during your visit.

 The remainder of the day is yours for discovery at your own pace.
 Perhaps you'll choose to stroll through the grey granite arch of Porte St. Vincent into the Old Town at Place Chateaubriand, where shops and cafes line the streets facing the castle.